zsonbi/TicTacToe/README.txt

-For The .exe to run it needs to be next to the "WpfAnimatedGif.dll"
+ To run the .exe it needs to be next to the "WpfAnimatedGif.dll"